finitestateman/consider/SECURITY.md

 ## Supported Versions

-Redis is generally backwards compatible with very few exceptions, so we recommend users to always use the latest version to experience stability, performance and security.
+Sider is generally backwards compatible with very few exceptions, so we recommend users to always use the latest version to experience stability, performance and security.